Grover search revisited; application to image pattern matching: Application to image pattern matching

 \subsection{Results and discussion}

-The probability distribution of the index variable, without AA (i.e., $t$=0), is shown in Fig.~\ref{FIG_InvTest_result_0}; that is, the empirical probability value of $P({\rm index}=x) = |\langle x|_{I} \langle 0|_{D}^{\otimes n_D} |\psi'\rangle|^2$ is calculated by sampling and then horizontally displayed, while the indices of the database component, (index: 0,1,2,3,4,5,6,7)=(data: 0h,2h,4h,6h,8h,Ah,Ch,Eh), are shown in the vertical axis.
-"Others" in the vertical axis means the failure probability, i.e., the total probability of projection of $\ket{\psi'}$ onto the states other than $\ket{0}_D^{\otimes n_D}$.
-The blue, gray, and orange bar corresponds to the case (i), (ii), and (iii), respectively; see the description in the section of ``Problem formulation".
-Each subfigure shows the result with respect to the different query data, e.g. 0h in the top left.
+The probability distribution of the index variable, without amplitude amplification (i.e., $t$=0), is shown in Fig.~\ref{FIG_InvTest_result_0}; that is, the empirical probability value of $P({\rm index}=k) = | \mbox{}_I\langle k| \langle 0^{n_D} |\Psi\rangle|^2$ given in Eq.~\eqref{EQ_Px_gf} is calculated by sampling and then horizontally displayed, while the indices of the database component, (index: 0,1,2,3,4,5,6,7)=(data: 0h,2h,4h,6h,8h,Ah,Ch,Eh), are shown in the vertical axis.
+"Others" in the vertical axis means the failure probability, i.e., the total probability of projection of $\ket{\Psi}$ onto the states other than $\ket{0}^{\otimes n_D}$.
+The blue, gray, and orange bar corresponds to the case (i), (ii), and (iii), respectively; see Section \ref{Section III-B} for the meaning of these cases.
+Each subfigure shows the result with respect to the different query data, e.g., 0h in the top left.

-This result shows that the proposed algorithm works well; for both simulation (i) and the experiment (ii), the AAE followed by the inversion test circuit produces the outcomes that well agree with the theoretical prediction (iii).
-In particular, the database component obtained with highest probability actually coincides with the query, as indicated by "match".
-This makes sense because, as shown in Eq.~\eqref{EQ_Px_gf}, the probability value with respect to the index correspond to the overlap, or the fidelity, between the database component and the query data, which has the maximum value $1/N_{I}$.
+This result shows that the algorithm works well; for both simulation (i) and the experiment (ii), the AAE followed by the inversion test circuit produces the outcomes that well agree with the theoretical prediction (iii).
+In particular, the database component obtained with highest probability actually coincides with the query, as indicated by "match" in the figure.
+This makes sense because, as shown in Eq.~\eqref{EQ_Px_gf}, the probability value with respect to the index corresponds to the overlap, or the fidelity, between the database component and the query data, which has the maximum value $1/N_{I}$.
 Note that those probability values reflect Hamming distance between two images in this case.
 Hence, as a practical use case, a user may set a threshold value of the similarity score based on the Hamming distance and apply the result to identify some candidate patterns that have the above-threshold overlap with the query, e.g., (0h, 2h, 6h, Ah) for the query 2h.
-Moreover, even if the database does not contain exactly the same data as the query (hence there is no ``match" index), this idea of posing the candidates works; "closest" represents the index of database component that is not exactly match with but the closest to the query.
+Moreover, even if the database does not contain exactly the same data as the query (hence there is no ``match" index), this idea of posing the candidates works; "closest" in the figure represents the index of database component that is not exactly match with but the closest to the query.